 WHAT ARE THE BEST MONTHS TO GO TO ICELAND?

-Iceland is pretty much a country of two seasons, Summer and Winter,and the difference is truly mind-blowing.
-To visit Iceland in July and again in January will not only give you the experience of visiting two different countries but many describe it as two different planets.
+Iceland is pretty much a country of two seasons, Summer and Winter, and the difference is truly mind-blowing.
+Visit Iceland in July and again in January will not only give you the experience of visiting two different countries but many describe it as two different planets.
 The difference in landscapes around Iceland are great, to begin with, but add to it the full snow and darkness in winter or the green and brightness you will find in summer and you have yourself incredible opposites.

 Still, the question remains, when is the best time to visit Iceland?
 So, we will simply split it up into categories depending on what it is that you wish to see.
-Are you visiting Iceland to the Aurora Borealis?
+Are you visiting Iceland for the Aurora Borealis?
 Are you joining a specific Music Festival?
 Or, are you possibly looking to save some money and visit during the shoulder season?
 This article will help shed a light on the best optimal time to visit with any of these factors in mind.
 Whenever you visit, we've got the perfect day tour to include all the activities you love.

 WHAT IS THE BEST TIME TO VISIT ICELAND FOR ACTIVITIES